Strong dispersion property for the quantum walk on the hypercube: Proof of the main result

-We will upper-bound the integral appearing in \cref{thm:P0t}, provided that $t/n$ is suitably bounded.
+The most technical contribution of this manuscript is an upper bound of the integral appearing in \cref{thm:P0t}, provided that $t/n$ is suitably bounded.
 In what follows, we use $\nu\in \mathbb R$ instead of $t$ (since the latter was assumed to be an even integer in our notation before).

 \begin{restatable}{theorem}{thesecondthm} Denote $ a_k = (k-0.5)\pi $, $ k=1,2,3,\ldots $; let a positive constant $\ratioLower\in (\frac{\pi}6,1)$ be fixed.

 For $ n \geq 2 $ and $\nu>1$, satisfying $ \nu \in (n \ratioLower, n ) \subset \lr{\frac{ \pi n}{6} , n}$, the following estimates hold: